PeppeL-G/course-material/src/courses/web-development-advanced-concepts/lectures.md

 # Lectures
-The instructions on the [Laboratory Work](laboratory-work/) page and the [Project Work](project-work/) page indicate when you're expected to view which lectures, but here's a list of all of them.
+The instructions on the [Laboratory Work](laboratory-work/) page and the [Project Work](project-work/) page indicate when you're expected to view each lecture, but here's a list of all of them.

 * [Client-Side JavaScript & BOM](../../lectures/client-side-javascript-and-bom/)
 * [Document Object Model](../../lectures/document-object-model/)